Beau Brummell: A guarantee of style

 Brummell's name became associated with style and good looks, and was therefore borrowed for a variety of products or alluded to in songs and poetry.
 One example was the paint colour Beau Brummel Brown, used exclusively on the 1931 Oldsmobile.
 In 1934, a rhododendron hybridised by Lionel de Rothschild was named after the dandy.
 In 1928, there were several Beau Brummel styles from the Illinois Watch Company and in 1948, LeCoultre marketed a Beau Brummel watch with a minimalist design and no numbers.
-In 2016, a men's skincare and shaving company launched using the name Beau Brummell for Men.

 T. S. Eliot's poem about "Bustopher Jones: The Cat About Town" refers to him as the "Brummell of Cats", an allusion taken up in Andrew Lloyd Webber's Cats, the 1981 musical based on Eliot's Old Possum's Book of Practical Cats (1939).
 Other allusions to Brummell appear in the lyrics of such songs as "All I Need Is The Girl" from the 1959 musical Gypsy, "You're Never Fully Dressed Without a Smile" from the musical Annie (1977), and Billy Joel's 1980 hit "It's Still Rock and Roll to Me".

 Various bands also adopted Brummell's name, beginning with Zack Whyte and His Chocolate Beau Brummels, a jazz-style dance band that toured between 1924 and 1935.
 During the 1960s, there were the rock bands such as The Beau Brummels from San Francisco and Beau Brummell Esquire and His Noble Men, the name used by South African born Michael Bush for his English group.